MDP in Global and Transnational Sociology

 Doctoral study opportunities

 The programme gives eligibility for postgraduate studies in Social Sciences, for example in UTA’s Doctoral Programme in Social Sciences.

 Applying for the programme

-Eligibility criteria to the MDP in Global and Transnational Sociology consist of two parts: the University of Tampere general eligibility criteria, and programme specific eligibility criteria, which specify and/or add information to the general criteria.
-Applicants must meet both in order to be considered eligible.
+Eligibility criteria in the Master’s degree programme in Global and Transnational Sociology consist of two parts: the University of Tampere (UTA) general eligibility criteria, and programme specific eligibility criteria, which specify and/or add information to the general criteria.
+You must meet both in order to be considered eligible.